 Cloth face coverings come in many forms -- homemade masks, neck gaiters and even commercially manufactured masks with filters.
 The most effective cloth face masks are composed of 2-3 layers of tightly-woven fabric (often cotton).
 They should fit snugly to the face and be worn above the nose and below the chin.
-Be sure to wash or sanitize your hands before and after handling your mask, and avoid touching your mask while wearing it.
+Be sure to wash your hands or use a sanitizer product before and after handling your mask, and avoid touching your mask while wearing it.
 Regularly wash cloth face masks with soap and water between uses.

 Primarily designed to block large particle droplets and direct aerosol spray, surgical masks are made of a non-woven fabric that fit loosely to the face.
 They are regulated by the FDA and must adhere to ASTM standards, ranging between four levels of protection.
 When properly worn, surgical masks can effectively block direct spray particles as small as 0.1 microns.
 However, due to their loose fit, they are not effective at protecting the wearer against airborne contaminants, like respiratory droplets produced during a cough or sneeze.
 They are worn above the nose and below the chin, with earloops creating as tight a fit as is possible.
 As with other mask options, be sure to wash your hands before and after handling the mask and avoid touching the mask while wearing it.